COVID-Related Housing Assistance & Residents Resources Available

-As part of the toolkit, the Mortgage Payment Assistance Grant Program provides grants of up to $8,000 to eligible homeowners who are currently unemployed or underemployed as a result of COVID-19 and have fallen past due with mortgage and utility payments and/or are in jeopardy of future payment delinquency due to lost or diminished income.
-The application and more information can be found at stpete.org/MortgageAssistance.
+As part of the toolkit, the Coronavirus Relief Fund provides grants to eligible homeowners who are currently unemployed or underemployed as a result of COVID-19 and have fallen past due with mortgage and utility payments and/or are in jeopardy of future payment delinquency due to lost or diminished income.
+The application and more information can be found at stpete.org/CRF.

 Renters whose incomes have been affected by COVID-19 can receive assistance on rent and utilities through local non-profit organizations that the City has partnered with.
 More information can be found at stpete.org/RentAssistance.

-Other resources in the toolkit include childcare and summer camps, food resources and the Fighting Chance Fund, a resident and business grant program.
+Other resources in the toolkit include childcare and summer camps and food resources.

 Any additional programs and resources will be added to the toolkit as they become available.
 Updates and more information can be found at RestartStPete.com.